zydou/arti/doc/dev/notes/key-management.md

 Suppose an HSM with the following properties:

  * Limited number of keyslots, identified by number.
- * Requires user interaction (passphrase, toucb permission) for key use.
+ * Requires user interaction (passphrase, touch permission) for key use.

 User configures or specifies: